 Guide for Canister filter Intake and Output placement

 As an aquarium owner, you would know how different types of aquarium filters work differently.
-And among all those types, canister filter is certainly a multifunctional one that provides you the result you need for your fish tank.
+And among all those types, a canister filter is certainly a multifunctional one that provides you the result you need for your fish tank.
 But what happens after you get one?

 In this canister filter intake and output placement guide, we will talk about how and where to set it up and how to replace the parts if needed.
 While an external filter is attached outside with the main fish tank, the connected hose ensures water transmission.
 But the installation process and the aftercare are crucial as well.

 So, without further ado, let’s get started!

 What Are Intake And Output Placement?

 A canister filter (Ex- Fluval fx6, Eheim) has many parts in its construction.
 The main being the intake, the outlet, the pump.
 The intake manifold of the filter draws in the water from the tank, while the outlet does the opposite.
 The output placement or output nozzles are there to turn the water back into the tank after getting filtered in the canister filter.

 The spray bar helps to add some movement in the water of the aquarium.
 The mechanism of the canister filter depends on gravity.
 The intake tube takes in the aquarium water, and the output nozzle discharges the water back to the fish tank.
 In between the process, the canister uses multiple filtration systems to filter the dirty water.

 To help the water flow efficiently, you have to put the filter under the fish tank.
 As most canister filter has purge valves, you can easily disconnect them from the for servicing.